Scientific Name(s): Verbascum thapsus

 Mullein tea is made from the leaves of a 1st-year plant and is considered a good cough suppressant.
 A similar tea can be made from the root after cleaning, peeling, and dicing.
 Although the leaves feel soft and fuzzy they do not make good "wild" toilet paper as the small hairs can get stuck in your skin which is very uncomfortable.

 The dried leaves were smoked to help with assorted head/chest sickness.
-The dried flowers has a pleasant flavor.
+The dried flowers have a pleasant flavor.